Novros/websocket-example/README.md

-# websocket-example
+# WebSocket-example

-Simple websocket example with jetty as embeded server.
+Simple WebSockets example with jetty as embedded server.
+It contains:

+* Simple WebSocket connection with only string message